 The applied formula is showing the result by merging information from the Departmental Sheet and the Salary Sheet based on the Name column.

-2. Apply Combination of MATCH & INDEX Functions to Merge Two Sheets
+2. Combining MATCH & INDEX Functions to Merge Two Sheets in Excel

 Here, we will use the combination of the MATCH and INDEX functions to merge two sheets based on one column in Excel.
 First, we get the position of the row in the range.
 Then get the relative data of that cell.